Kallara: Economy

 Agriculture is the main industry in Kallara.
 Acres of paddy fields are distributed throughout Kallara.
 The rubber latex industry is one of the prominent industries in the village.
 In addition to rubber latex, other industries are also now growing rapidly including gold and textile retailing, seafood and spices, health services, banking, and the fishing industry are among some of them.
 The town's economy has an emphasis on the service sector.
 Information technology is also becoming more essential.
 As the Government of Kerala is promoting the construction of Infoparks.
 Kallara is very rapidly industrialising because of its growth in these industries.

 Tourism is also another growing industry.
 The vast backwaters of Kerala are one of the most visited areas, linked to the vast chain of rivers in Kerala.
-Traditional cargo boats called kettuvallams are modified into cruise boats and house boats often roam the backwaters giving tourists a view of Kallara's scenic beauty.
+Traditional cargo boats called kettuvallams are modified into cruise boats and house boats often roam the backwaters giving tourists a view of Kallara's scenery.